campioncino/lastminute/README.md

 ## Install PUBs

-These are the most important used plugins in this project.
+The most important plugins used in this project are :

 | Plugin  |  Pub | Used|
 |---|---|---|